kaushikmupadhya/Naive-Bayes-Classifier/README.md

-# Naive-Bayes-Classifier
+# Naive-Bayes-Classifier<br>
-This is a Python implementation of the Naive Bayes classifer.
+This is a Python implementation of the Naive Bayes classifer. <br>
 Ham - Spam Classification